CIQTEK Sponsored Excellent Oral Presentation Award at the 12th Asia-Pacific EPR Symposium (APES2022)

 Biography of Dr. Sergey Veber Dr. Sergey Veber received his Ph.D. in 2009 in chemical physics from the International Tomography Center SB RAS (ITC).
 Since 2005, he collaborated with the Weizmann Institute of Science (Israel), the Free University of Berlin, the Max-Planck-Institute for Chemical Energy Conversion, and Helmholtz-Zentrum Berlin (Germany).
 He is head of the group of THz-induced processes, at the Laboratory of EPR spectroscopy in ITC, Novosibirsk.
 He is the author of more than 70 articles.
 In 2016 he received the Young Investigator Award of the International EPR (ESR) Society for “his considerable contribution to the investigation of novel thermo- and photoswitchable Cu(II)-based magnetoactive compounds by multifrequency EPR”.
 His research interests are EPR in studies of molecular magnets, phase transitions in magnetoactive compounds, and electronics engineering of EPR-related equipment.
 His current focus is the use of THz laser radiation applied to molecular magnets and spin qubits, where he is developing EPR-based experimental approaches at the Novosibirsk Free Electron Laser facility.

-W-band (94 GHz) electron paramagnetic resonance (EPR) spectroscopy High-frequency EPR technology offers numerous advantages such as high g-value resolution and minimal sample volume, and holds significant application value in biology, chemistry, and materials science.
-CIQTEK EPR-W900 supports both continuous-wave and pulsed EPR measurement and enables variable temperature experiments from 4 to 300 K. It is equipped with a split-pair superconducting magnet, with a maximum magnetic field of up to 6 T. The superconducting magnet, combined with a cryogen‐free cryostat system, stabilizes the temperature in the superconducting region without consuming liquid helium, ensuring stable operation and easy maintenance.
-The software platform is the same as the CIQTEK X-band pulsed spectrometer, making it simple and user-friendly.
+High-Frequency & High-Field Pulse Electron Paramagnetic Resonance (EPR) at W-Band (94 GHz) High-frequency EPR technology offers numerous advantages, such as high g-value resolution and minimal sample volume.
+It is highly applicable in biology, chemistry, and materials science.
+CIQTEK EPR-W900 supports both continuous-wave and pulsed EPR measurement, including ENDOR, and enables variable temperature experiments from 4 to 300 K. It is equipped with a split-pair superconducting magnet, with a maximum magnetic field of up to 6 T. The superconducting magnet, combined with a cryogen‐free cryogenic system, stabilizes the temperature in the superconducting region without consuming liquid helium, ensuring stable operation and easy maintenance.
+The EPR software platform is the same as the CIQTEK X-band pulsed spectrometer, making it simple and user-friendly.

-CIQTEK X-band pulse electron paramagnetic resonance (EPR or ESR) spectroscopy EPR100 supports both continuous-wave EPR and pulse EPR functions.
+CIQTEK X-band pulse electron paramagnetic resonance (EPR or ESR) spectrometer EPR100 supports both continuous-wave EPR and pulse EPR functions.
 In addition to supporting conventional continuous-wave EPR experiments, the EPR100 can also finely control and measure electron spin quantum states using specific pulse sequences.
-This enables pulse EPR tests such as T1, T2, ESEEM (electron spin echo envelope modulation), HYSCORE (hyperfine sublevel correlation), etc. The EPR100 offers a comprehensive range of optional accessories, such as ENDOR, DEER, TR-EPR, and AWG modules, which fully meet the requirements of all current pulsed experimental modes.
+This enables pulse EPR tests such as T1, T2, ESEEM (electron spin echo envelope modulation), HYSCORE (hyperfine sublevel correlation), etc. The EPR100 instrument offers a comprehensive range of optional accessories, such as ENDOR, DEER, TR-EPR, and AWG modules, which fully meet the requirements of all current pulsed EPR experimental modes.
 When paired with a variable temperature system, it enables the detection of paramagnetic substances at ultralow temperatures.
-Pulsed EPR provides higher spectral resolution, revealing the hyperfine interactions between electrons and nuclei and delivering more detailed structural information.
+Pulsed EPR spectroscopy provides higher spectral resolution, revealing the hyperfine interactions between electrons and nuclei and delivering more detailed structural information.
 This capability is irreplaceable and crucial in scientific research areas such as materials science, biomolecular structure analysis, etc.